samurai-dev-pokemon/samurai-dev-pokemon/README.md

 <div align="center">

-**A full-stack anime streaming platform** with live episode tracking, cloud-synced watchlists, and real-time community comments — built solo from the ground up.
+**A full-stack anime streaming platform** with live episode tracking, cloud-synced watchlists, and real-time community comments — built solo from the ground up (except the api I stole it).

 </div>